belanasaikiran/Smart-E-Waste-Bin-Sorter/README.md

-# Smart E-Waste Bin Sorter 🗂️♻️
+# Smart Waste Bin Sorter 🗂️♻️

 An intelligent waste sorting system that uses computer vision and machine learning to automatically classify and sort electronic waste into appropriate bins.
 The system combines a Raspberry Pi-based image recognition system with an Arduino-controlled servo mechanism for automated sorting.